ajmeese7/snapchat-share/README.md

 demand, I will update the installation instructions accordingly.
 That may be a desirable direction, because I have always wanted to implement an API for something like this.

+I plan to allow users to select custom colors, and potentially not even require an image if they're just looking for a colored background for text.